emergence-engineering/blog/README.md

 ```

 Initiate your project
-This step is needed if the project folder is not associated with a FireBase project.
+This step is needed if the project folder is not associated with a Firebase project.
 If you want to change to another
-FireBase project then run `firebase use <project name>`.
+Firebase project then run `firebase use <project name>`.
 To list available projects run `firebase projects:list`
 Run this command from your app’s root directory:

 ```shell script